Want to quickly distinguish yourself from job-hunting competition on LinkedIn?

 First, you will need to master the concept of writing for an online audience and take the principles of SEO into consideration, then wrap your content into an attractive package.

-To rework your LinkedIn Profile About into a power-packed description that elicits attention from recruiters, start fresh with the following steps:
+To rework your LinkedIn Profile About section into a power-packed description that elicits attention from recruiters, start fresh with the following steps:

 As of 2020, your About is not immediately displayed in full – at least, not until the reader clicks on “…see more” (on desktop and mobile).